Tips for Attending a College Job Fair

 These organizations may be recruiting for internships, summer jobs, post-graduate positions, or they may be participating to generate interest in future openings at the company.
 Attending a career fair is an ideal opportunity for exploring career options available at a variety of organizations.
 That in-person connection will help you get noticed and your application considered by employers.

-Top Ten Tips for Succeeding at a College Job Fair
+Top Eleven Tips for Succeeding at a College Job Fair

-1. Look for a list of participating employers on your school's website in advance of the program or contact the job fair sponsor to inquire about recruiting organizations.
-Formulate a prioritized list of employers you'd like to meet with in industries of interest.
+- Look for a list of participating employers on your school's website in advance of the program or contact the job fair sponsor to inquire about recruiting organizations.
+Formulate a prioritized list of employers you'd like to meet within industries of interest.

-Stand up straight, lean slightly forward to engage the recruiter, vary your vocal tone to punctuate your statements, and exude a smiling, positive energy.
-Here's how to introduce yourself at a job fair.
+- Stand up straight, lean slightly forward to engage the recruiter, vary your vocal tone to punctuate your statements, and exude a smiling, positive energy.